-The ABC Safe Drug Act restricts federal health programs from purchasing drugs with active ingredients manufactured in China, incentivizing domestic production through tax benefits for pharmaceutical and medical device manufacturing.
+The ABC Safe Drug Act restricts federal health programs from purchasing drugs with active ingredients sourced from China and provides a temporary 100% tax deduction for domestic pharmaceutical and medical device manufacturing investments.

 Tom Cotton